FLCV: Canada Looks to Upgrade Its Armor

 LAV-IIIs, and the RESET/RECAP Imperative

 The 3rd vehicle program involves Canada’s LAV-III fleet, which is being ground down by Afghan operations.
-An up-armoring program is underway for the existing fleet, but it will eventually need to be RESET, remanufactured, or replaced.
-The Canadian Army adds that this problem isn’t unique to the LAV-III platform – they’re just grappling with the same vehicle wear issues experienced by the Americans, British, and Dutch.
+This problem isn’t unique to the LAV-III platform – they’re just grappling with the same vehicle wear issues experienced by the Americans, British, and Dutch.
 From the Ottawa Citizen:

 “All of our equipment is either deployed, being reset, used in training or broken and waiting either labour or spare parts,” wrote army commander Lt.-Gen. Andrew Leslie in the January report.”